CityScope/CS_cityscopeJS_Scanner/README.md

 - Load `json` file using the UI file browser.
 JSON file should follow cityIO API V2 settings described here: https://github.com/CityScope/CS_CityIO_Backend/wiki
 - Example for table settings are under `data` folder in a `json` format.

+- NOTE: When using the above default settings, this application uses `cityIO` server backend, which lists all tables basenames.
+If you intend to use CityScopeJS with cityIO public server:
+  - be sure to have an unique tablename, or you might overwrite someone else's table!
+  - keep in mind that your local `JSON` settings file is open for all to see, so do not include sensative data beyond simple table settings.

 - upon successful loading of settings file your mouse will turn to point locator
 - locate the mouse on the 4 corners of the table's scanned section
 - select the top left, top right, bottom left and bottom right corners of the image (in that order)